Are Masonic tattoos allowed in Freemasonry?

 We tend to disagree on that.

-Personally, I think Masonic tattoos are a sign of pride and loyalty to the Fraternity and your Brothers.
-It does not disrespect the tradition and it does not reveal any secrets.
+Personally, I don’t have any masonic tattoos (yet), but I think these should be seen as a sign of pride and loyalty to the Fraternity and your Brothers.

 Should Masonic Tattoos Be Allowed?